umutdurak/jaso/README.md

 ## Development Process

-This entire repository and its codebase were developed exclusively with **wibe coding using Gemini**.
+This entire repository and its codebase were developed exclusively with **vibe coding using Gemini**.
 Every line of code, every file, and every command executed was generated and guided by the Gemini AI model in an interactive command-line environment.

 ## Getting Started